 Here are some concise steps to clean old, dirty marble:

-5. Dry Thoroughly: Use a soft, dry cloth to wipe the surface dry and prevent water spots.
+- Dry Thoroughly: Use a soft, dry cloth to dry the surface and prevent water spots.

 Closing curtains